educ8s/Xiaomi_MJ_HT_V1_ESP32_ILI9341/README.md

 # Credits & Thanks

-  - Kudos to [Yeonho](https://github.com/turlvo) for being the creator of the KukuMI project without which this project would not exist.
+  - Kudos to [Yeonho](https://github.com/turlvo) for being the creator of the [KuKuMi](https://github.com/turlvo/KuKuMi) project without which this project would not exist.